First Implantable Sensor System for Wireless Restenosis Detection

 The result is also shown to the user on the read out device in a traffic light system.

-CEO, Project Manager, Engineer, Inventor
+CTO, Project Manager, Engineer, Inventor

 - Studied mechatronics at the university of Stuttgart